Beauty is in the details

 Street Art Frankey

-Amsterdam’s @streetartfrankey has been installing small humourous artworks around the city for a good few years now.
+Amsterdam’s @streetartfrankey has been installing small humorous artworks around the city for a good few years now.
 Sometimes absurd, always playful, these works always light up your face with a beaming smile.
 As you wander about be sure to keep your eyes open as you never know where you’ll find your next chuckle.
 Be on the lookout for miniature painters on the Reguliersgracht, a sleeping Smurf near Willemsbrug and a host of other characters from Dutch ducks to weightlifters spread across the city.

 Look up for gorgeous gables